AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-inner.md

-# Public Kernel Circuit - Iterative
+# Public Kernel Circuit - Inner

 :::info Disclaimer
 This is a draft.
 These requirements need to be considered by the wider team, and might change significantly before a mainnet release.